 Paid Access/Paid Webinars – webinar feature that allows you to monetize your webinars.
 By integrating your webinar platform with PayPal, you can charge your attendees for joining selected events.
 Paid access is the simplest and most direct way to make money on webinar content.

-Parallel Sessions – an option of hosting several events simultaneously.
+Parallel events – an option of hosting several events simultaneously.

 Performance Rating – part of post-webinar statistics showing how attendees rated your webinar and what their comments were.